Due to the high interest in our seminar topics we use an application process to assign the topics.

-Deadline: The topics will be available the latest by 17.03.2021.
-We encourage you to apply until 31.03.2021.
-Afterwards we will assign the topics and notify all applicants on 01.04.2021.
-If there are still topics open after this date we will answer to applications within 3 days.
-Once you are assigned to a topic, we will ask for your confirmation.
+Deadline: We encourage you to apply until the 01.10.2021.
+Afterwards we will assign the topics and notify all applicants.
+After this date, we will answer to requests within 3 days, assuming that there is enough motivation for the given topic.
+Once you are given the topic, we will ask for your confirmation.

-This semester the seminar will be conducted as an online class.
-You will have weekly meetings with your supervisor via Zoom while lecture materials and videos will be available on Moodle.
+This semester the seminar may be conducted in physical mode depending on the situation.
+If physical mode is not possible then it will be conducted as an online class.
+You will have weekly meetings with your supervisor via Zoom or on campus while lecture materials and videos will be available on Moodle.

-The kick-off meeting will be on the 14.04.2021 at 9:45 on Zoom.
+The kick-off meeting will be on the 20th of October at 9:45 on Zoom or on Campus.
 We ask all selected participants who have accepted a topic to be present in the kick-off meeting.
 Please notify us in case you can not make it to the meeting, otherwise we will assume that you are no longer interested and give your place to another applicant.

 You will find the description of the topics below.
 Furthermore, we gave you a few references for each topic as a starting point for your research.
 Your task for each topic will be to read and analyze related literature, get an overview of the current state-of-the-art and summarize your findings in a paper-style report.
 Afterwards you will present your findings in a "mini-conference" in front of your fellow students.

 During the seminar you will also learn through the lecture how to conduct the research, how to write a scientific paper and how to present your work.